-This recipe works equally well for skin-on and skinless pork belly.
+This recipe is all about replicating the Momofuku method of roasting, chilling, then pan-frying for perfectly crisp-edged slices.
+It works beautifully for both skin-on and skinless pork belly.
 I cut back on the salt and sugar a bit from Dave Chang's original recipe.
 Adapted from Momofuku: A Cookbook.

-For skinless pork belly, move on to the next step.
-If using skin on pork belly, pat skin dry with a paper towel.
+For Skin-On Pork Belly: Pat skin dry with a paper towel.
 With a sharp knife, score through skin every 1/2-inch at a diagonal, cutting through skin and into fat, but not so deep that you hit meat.
-Repeat cutting in an opposite diagonal to create a diamond shape pattern. (recipe note #1)
+Repeat cutting in an opposite diagonal to create a diamond shape pattern.
+(See recipe note #1)

 Season pork belly with salt sugar and a few grinds of black pepper.
 Cover and refrigerate overnight.